dsyer/spring-boot-angular/README.md

 </execution>
 ```

-Install the modules again using `./mvnw generate-resources`.
+Install the modules again using `./mvnw generate-resources` and check the result (the versions will differ for you).

 ```
-$ ng version
+$ ./ng version
 _                      _                 ____ _     ___
    / \   _ __   __ _ _   _| | __ _ _ __     / ___| |   |_ _|
   / △ \ | '_ \ / _` | | | | |/ _` | '__|   | |   | |    | |